|

 Step five

-If you don’t have a double boiler, put a few inches of water in a medium sauce pan and place a glass bowl on the pan.
+If you don’t have a double boiler, put a few inches of water in a medium sauce pan and set a glass bowl on the rim of the pan, above the water.
+Add the chocolate and coconut oil to the bowl.
+(E) You can also use a microwave, but do the chocolate in 30-second intervals and stir.

 Step six

-Take the peanut butter balls out of the freezer.
-Place a few of the balls in the chocolate and with a fork, roll the balls around in the chocolate until they are covered and place each ball back on the jelly roll pan.
+Take the peanut butter balls out of the refrigerator.
+Place a few of the balls in the chocolate and with a fork, roll them around in the chocolate until they are covered and place each ball back on the jelly roll pan.

 Continue rolling the balls in chocolate until all they are all covered.